ionStici/react/react/react-essentials.md

 const element = <h1>Hello, World!</h1>;
 ```

-Is transformed by Babel into this:
+is transformed by Babel into this:

 ```js
 // JS